Sri Lanka Railways: History

 The service began with a 54 km main line connecting Colombo and Ambepussa.
-Guilford Lindsey Molesworth, the first chief engineer, became director general of the government railway.
+Sir Guilford Lindsey Molesworth, the first chief engineer, became director general of the government railway.
 Many Ceylonese people referred to the trains as (Sinhala:අගුරු කකා වතුර බිබී කොළඹ දුවන යකඩ යකා) Anguru Kaka Wathura Bibi Colaba Duwana Yakada Yaka ("coal-eating, water-drinking, metal monster which is sprinting to Colombo").

 Extensions were made to the main line in 1867, 1874, 1885, 1894 and 1924 to Kandy, Nawalapitiya, Nanu Oya, Bandarawela and Badulla.
 Other lines were added to the rail system during its first century, including an 1880 line to Matale; the 1895 Coast Railway Line; the 1905 Northern Line; the 1914 Mannar Line; the 1919 Kelani Valley Line; the 1926 Puttalam Line, and the 1928 line to Batticaloa and Trincomalee.
 For more than 80 years after that, no major extensions were added to the Ceylonese rail network.

 Rail infrastructure was improved from 1955 to 1970 under the management of B. D. Rampala, chief mechanical engineer and general manager of the Ceylon Government Railway.
 Emphasising punctuality and comfort, Rampala led upgrades to major stations outside Colombo and the rebuilding of track in the Eastern Province to facilitate heavier, faster trains.
 He introduced express trains (many of which had iconic names), and ensured that Ceylon's rail system was up to date and offered comfort to its passengers.
 Until 1953, Ceylon's railways used steam locomotives.
 During 1960s and 70s, they changed to diesel locomotives under Rampala's leadership.

 S12 DMUs were imported in 2012.

 The government began a 10-year railway-development strategy in the early 2010s, ordering replacement DMUs.
 The southern line, which was damaged in the 2004 tsunami, was upgraded from 2010 to 2012; its track was upgraded to handle train speeds of 100 km/h.
 Sri Lanka Railways began partnering with ExpoRail and Rajadhani Express in 2011 for premium service on major routes.
 Its northern line, affected by almost three decades of war, is being rebuilt; in 2015, it was restored to Jaffna and Kankesanthurai at pre-war levels The maximum speed on this line is currently 120 km/h(74 mph).
 The southern line is being extended from Matara to Kataragama to serve the developing city of Hambantota.
 In 2019, track construction to Beliaththa was completed.

-Rolling Stock
+Rolling stock

 In 1936, the Ceylon Government Railways owned 261 locomotives, 30 steam railcars, 1591 coaches and 3259 goods wagons.
+As of 2026, Sri Lanka Railways operates 396 trains.
+The train system carries 3,72 million passengers daily.